Young John Lewis: Prodigy of Protest

 November 5, 2025 | Ward 8 | Busboys and Poets Anacostia

-Mosaic partners with Adas Israel Congregation and its church and gospel partners for the yearly Martin Luther King weekend days of inspiration.
+Mosaic partners with Adas Israel Congregation and its church and gospel partners for the yearly Rev. Dr. Martin Luther King, Jr. weekend days of inspiration.
 From shabbat to the Sunday community day of service, Mosaic and Adas will share stories, challenges and musical inspirations from Lewis' exemplary life of social action and building the beloved community.
+This Friday, Mosaic joins Adas Israel alongside Representative Jamie Raskin for a service featuring a presentation about the production from Young John Lewis playwright Psalmayene 24.

 Not Just Another Day Off Poetry Reading

-Each year, the Folger celebrates Dr. Martin Luther King Jr. 's birthday with inspiring poetry readings and rousing historical speeches delivered by contemporary poets and actors.
-Mosaic will amplify their work and the significant relationship between Dr. King and Congressman Lewis, which is featured heavily in the musical.
+Each year, the Folger celebrates Rev. Dr. Martin Luther King Jr. 's birthday with inspiring poetry readings and rousing historical speeches delivered by contemporary poets and actors.
+Mosaic will amplify their work by sharing a sneak peek from Young John Lewis as the significant relationship between Dr. King and Congressman Lewis is featured heavily in the musical.

 The Fox & the Panther Play Reading